-- 1. Request to Continue Flying while Pregnant signature required. - 2.
-Obstetric Evaluation to include an Obstetric Ultrasound, Estimated Date of Confinement (EDC), and baseline labs. - 3.
+- 1. Request to Continue Flying while Pregnant signature required.
+Request to Continue Flying while Pregnant - 2.
+Obstetric Evaluation to include an Obstetric Ultrasound, Estimated Date of Confinement (EDC), Obstetrician Pregnancy Verification for Aviators, and baseline labs. - 3.
 Pregnancy Summary (LBFS) with any abnormalities evaluated by the obstetrical care provider and explained in the Flight Surgeon comments section. - 4.
-Physical exam with associated electronic AMS created and submitted in AERO
+Physical exam with associated electronic AMS created and submitted in AERO.